Some Facts and Sources, Braille Music and Technology

 Some places to look into for customized instruction are

 The National resource Center has worked with students and still can, but often is in a better position to help locate other teachers.
-It runs its residential Summer Institute.
+It no longer runs its residential Summer Institute.
 See the full resource list for camps and other music learning programs.

 Several books for learning the braille music code are available.
 They range from simple introductions to a full course in braille and print from Dancing Dots.
 All the books are available on loan from the Music Section. of the Library of Congress.
 If they are to be used extensively, they can be purchased from the sources listed along with the book titles below.
 When ordering from the Music section, you can request a copy both in braille and in print, so the teacher will have what the student is reading.
 The print editions must be borrowed in the student's name.
 As a general introduction, we highly recommend "Who's Afraid of Braille music" by Richard Taesch and William McCann, an inexpensive purchase from Dancing Dots, or National Braille Press, and "how To Read Braille Music" by Bettye Krolick, also available from National Braille Press.
 If a teacher is ready to put a regular and consistent amount of time into working with the student on the elements of the braille music code, then the Dancing Dots course books may be ideal.